 How do you find a mentor?
 There are lots of nursing groups online.
 But another excellent way is to talk to people at work and let them know you are looking for a mentor.
 Be honest, there is usually going to be someone that is interested in being that go-to person.

 Admitting that you will have a bunch of questions is an excellent way to prevent yourself from feeling unneeded self-doubt.
 It’s ok to ask questions.
 In fact, it shows you are trying to learn and improve.
+Be sure to check out these benefits of mentorship in nursing.

 2. Discover How You Cope With Stress